Nimish07022002/Team7/doc/readme.md

 # Airport Flight Control Simulator
-## Air Traffic Control system: organizes and regulates the process of landing aircraft at an airport.
+## Organizes and regulates the process of landing aircraft at an airport.

 #  Team 7: ARMOUR
 - - - -